 5.2.1 Service Description

 The Nnrf_NFManagement service allows an NF, SCP or SEPP Instance in the serving PLMN to register, update or deregister its profile in the NRF.
+If the "SharedNFProfileRead" feature is supported, it also allows NF service consumers to retrieve shared NF profile data from the NRF.

+If the "SharedNFProfileWrite" feature is supported, it also allows NF service consumers to register, update or deregister shared NF profile data in the NRF.

+NOTE: Shared NF Profile Data can be used e.g. by NFs belonging to an NF Set to optimize Nnrf signalling.

 The Nnrf_NFManagement service also allows an NRF Instance to register, update or deregister its profile in another NRF in the same PLMN.